Always dial 911 to report a fire.

 - A Campus Emergency Command Post may be set up near the emergency site.
 Keep clear of the Command Post and all emergency vehicles.

 Do not return to an evacuated building unless told to do so by the Fire Department, Police Department, or a campus official.

 If you are trapped inside a building that has been evacuated:

 Call 911 to alert emergency responders to your location.

-Place an article of clothing (shirt, coat, etc.) outside the window and/or underneath a door as a marker for rescue crews.
-If smoke is present, move towards the window and open it unless there is thick smoke and/or flames near it.
+Place an article of clothing (e.g., shirt, coat) outside the window and/or underneath a door as a marker for rescue crews.
+If smoke is present, move toward the window and open it unless there is thick smoke and/or flames near it.
 If there is no window, and/or smoke is present, close or cover any openings under the door or walls to prevent smoke spread.
 Stay near the floor where the air will be less toxic.
 Shout at regular intervals to alert emergency crews as to your location.
-Do not panic!